I-Divine/newsite-landing-page/README.md

 # newsite-landing-page
-landing page or a newsite
+landing page for a newsite
 made with html and css